sunseehray/sunseehray/README.md

 * 🌱 I’m currently studying software development at BYU Idaho
 * ⚡ Fun fact: I used to be a civil engineer
+* 🔭 I’m currently working on a family command center network server
 <!--
 **sunseehray/sunseehray** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...